 All UI elements are either in grey or in our one accent color, blue.
 All text elements use our out-of-box American English text, and all database schema information (object and field names) appear exactly as they exist in the database.
-Reports may be styled using out-of-box report themes, and the application takes up 100% of the browser window.
+Reports and dashboards may be styled using out-of-box themes, and the application takes up 100% of the browser window.

 This is an example of a fully white-labeled instance of Exago BI embedded into a fictitious application called Vision.

 1. UI Theming and Branding

 This is what most people think of when they think of white label analytics.
 Easily re-skin the UI by making changes to our open CSS files and swapping out-of-box icons for your own.
 Application themes, which allow you to assign a UI theme to a user or group of users, are also available as of 2016.3 with a dark theme slated for release later this year!